CubedProgrammer/CubedProgrammerCInputOutput/README.md

 Compiler flags.

--I or /I, for gcc and msvc respectively, and then use path C:/Path/To/The/Library/CubedProgrammerCInputOutput/lib
+-I or /I, for gcc and msvc respectively, and then use paths C:/Path/To/The/Library/CubedProgrammerCInputOutput/lib C:/Path/To/The/Library/CubedProgrammerCInputOutput/header_only_include, both are required
 ## istream
 File: istream.h
 ### Structures